 There is a growing need to provide short range, usually indoor, sensing for industrial and professional application for measuring different physical parameters like presence, distance, velocity or material properties of a target object.
 The obtained information can be further processed and used for industrial automation and real time nondestructive quality control purposes in a wide variety of manufacturing operations to improve the quality and yield of products.
 This technology was used to provide safety critical data on space vehicles.

-The technology discussed here is called “Terahertz Spectroscopy” generally in the technical literature and in some countries and is alternatively called “Radiodetermination Systems for Industry Automation in Shielded Environments (RDI-S)” in other countries.
-In this document we will abbreviate it as “TS/RDI-S”.
-This reports reviews both its technical characteristics and its ability to share.
-The use of this technology appears to be a radiodetermination service pursuant to RR 1.9 as it is the “determination of the … characteristics of an object, or the obtaining of information relating to these parameters, by means of the propagation properties of radio waves.”
+The technology discussed here is often called “Terahertz Spectroscopy” in some countries and in the technical literature and is alternatively called “Radiodetermination Systems for Industry Automation in Shielded Environments (RDI-S)” in other countries.
+In this document we will abbreviate it as “THzS/RDI-S”.
+This report reviews both its technical characteristics and its ability to share with allocated services including passive services covered by 5.340.
+The use of this technology appears meet the definition of a radiodetermination service pursuant to RR 1.9 as it is the “determination of the … characteristics of an object, or the obtaining of information relating to these parameters, by means of the propagation properties of radio waves.”

-Several administrations have already permitted use of this technology within their jurisdictions but none have authorized and licensed it as an allocated radiodetermination service.
+Several administrations have already permitted use of this technology within their jurisdictions but none have licensed it as an allocated radiodetermination service.
 It has been authorized in some administrations as an Industrial Scientific and Medical (ISM) application under the terms of 15.13 and in other administrations as a short range device (SRD) although it is not harmonized as yet in ITU-R SM.1896-1.

-Many TS/RDI-S devices now being sold and used around the world transmit in bands covered by the “All emissions are prohibited in the following bands” provision of 5.340.
+Many THzS/RDI-S devices now being sold and used around the world transmit in bands covered by the “All emissions are prohibited in the following bands” provision of 5.340.
 This creates an ambiguity as to whether TS/RDI-S is permitted under present ITU regulations and discourages investment in R&D in this technology and in purchasing and use in manufacturing operations where it can improve productivity and quality and benefit the economies in countries around the world.

 The use of this technology is almost always indoors in buildings with high penetration loss at these frequencies, at distances less than 1m, and with a highly focused antennas.
-This it appears that harmonization of technical parameters for TS.RDI-S would be of benefit by both assuring the continuing protection of the critical passive services and facilitating international trade in this technology.
+Thus it appears that harmonization of technical parameters for THzS/RDI-S would be of benefit by both assuring the continuing protection of the critical passive services and facilitating international trade in this technology.
 It would appear that the sharing policy for 71-275 GHz adopted in Res.
 731 (Rev. WRC-23) could be a framework for developing harmonization for this technology.

 2 Related ITU Recommendations